 Some countries have recently announced opportunities for Afghan nationals who have worked or been affiliated with those countries to apply for permission to travel to those countries.
-These programs are established by those countries and UNHCR does NOT refer people to the programs or process applications.
+These schemes are completely independent of UNHCR and we cannot refer people to the programs or support with applications.

 🇺🇸 United States of America